As sexual minorities go, consensual non-monogamy is the equivalent of playing a video game on the easiest difficulty level.

-Within the LGBTQ community, there is no shortage of labels for various orientations, gender identities, and physical types.
-And asexuals are no different—“asexual” is an umbrella that covers a broad number of intersectional sexual, romantic, and gender identities, including heteroromantic, homoromantic, panromantic, aromantic, cis or trans, or “gray asexuals” (those who do experience some sexual attraction on occasion).
+Within the LGBTQ+ community, there are no shortage of labels for various orientations, gender identities, and physical types.
+And asexuals are no different—“asexual” is an umbrella that covers a broad number of intersectional sexual, romantic, and gender identities, including heteroromantic, homoromantic, panromantic, aromantic, cis or trans, or “grey asexuals” (those who do experience some sexual attraction on occasion).

 The argument over asexual inclusion isn't a new one; in fact, Dore and co-author Emma Absolon wrote a pamphlet on the topic back in 2011.
 But in order to get a better sense of the issue, I decided to speak to people within the asexual community, and get their take on exactly why this has been such a polarizing issue.